Sunday, August 14, 2016

 3. A dual gradient filter such as a DGD 2501 removes larger particles on the outside (25 microns) and

-The specific filter you may need depends on the particular water problem that needs addressing.
+The specific filter you may need depends on the water problem that needs addressing.
 If it's for sediment removal, before a water softener, I would recommend a 20-50 micron sediment filter preferably in a 4"x 10" or 20" BB housing.
-Cord wound, Poly spun or Pleated filter cartridges are recommended for sediment removal.
+Cord wound, Poly spun, or Pleated filter cartridges are recommended for sediment removal.

 Block carbon filters